-In the first few years, your child will have an insatiable curiosity, and will be looking for new things to conquer.
-He’ll show an increased ability to process information, remember, and conceptualize –all part of the cognitive growth that is taking place in that rapidly developing brain of his.
+In the first few years, your child will have an insatiable curiosity and will be looking for new things to conquer.
+They’ll show an increased ability to process information, remember, and conceptualize –which are all part of their cognitive development and brain architecture.

 Strengthen your child’s development by carrying out one of our favorite Kinedu’s Cognitive activities.
 Let us know what you think!